 Some villa sellers make the mistake of assuming their pricing should be pegged strictly upon the sales history of their specific development (and sometimes underprice the property as a result).
-Especially in the case of smaller developments, this can be far too small a pool for establishing real market trends.
+Especially in the cases of smaller developments, there can be far too small a pool for establishing real market trends.
 When I meet with you to provide a Recommended Asking Price, I will show you the trends in villa pricing, not only in your own development but also in some other developments near you.
 If you are planning ahead to sell in the next couple of years, I can set up a search that will give you a multi-year sales summary of villas near you, plus send you any future new sales.
 This will make you a well-informed Seller.

 2. Be Prepared With Some Relevant Information For Listing and Selling.